gofilipa/python-for-text/_build/html/_sources/intro/script.md

 understand how it works.
 There is also a bug hidden in the code for you to find!

-The text from this script is taken from the \"[Feminist Data Manifest-NO](https://www.manifestno.com/home)\" by Marika Cifor, Patricia Garcia et al. This "Manifest-NO" is a statement of data ethics.
-It asserts that data capture and analysis practices aim to reduce real-life objects into computable elements, and often with the goal of surveilling or extracting value from those who are already vulnerable or exploited.
-While reduction of complexity into simple metrics is a necessary part of working with data, there are ways of working ethical considerations back into the process.
-It is therefore important to adopt a data ethics that approaches data "as at once an interpretation and in need of interpretation," in the words of the creators.
+The text from this script is taken from the \"[Feminist Data Manifest-NO](https://www.manifestno.com/home)\" by Marika Cifor, Patricia Garcia et al. As a statement of data ethics, this "Manifest-No" asserts that data capture and analysis practices aim to reduce real-life objects into computable elements, and often with the goal of surveilling or extracting value from those who are already vulnerable or exploited.
+While reduction of complexity is an inevitable part of working with data, the authors encourage working ethical considerations and nuance back into the process.
+They promote a data ethics that approaches data "as at once an interpretation and in need of interpretation."

 ``` python